marcellerdelyi/personal-blog-eleventy/src/posts/22.05.2025/sequential-data-driven-animations-in-blender.md

 In my case, I used both addons for different purposes, so I couldn’t decide which one I preferred.

-## Exporting from Studio
+**Exporting from Stud.io**:

-When it comes to file formats in Studio, you have the following available options for you.
+When it comes to file formats in Stud.io, you have the following available options for you.

 - **Wavefront (.obj)** is a simple format that merges your model on export, so if you want to keep every piece of your model separate you need to use another format
 - **Ldraw**, The most versatile format, this will keep each piece separate.
 This I ended up using myself.